quinn424/gameCollectionProject/README.md

 They can also remove any game from the list by having their input matched to the closest result, skipping blank inputs.

 Why would anyone want to use the software over existing processes?
-For the specific ease of use of having all of the controls in one place when managing the collection with more options planned.
+For the specific ease of use of having all of the controls in one place when managing the collection, as well as there being more options planned.

 UML:
 ![uml_gameproject-1](https://github.com/quinn424/gameCollectionProject/assets/167268172/aa7e18d3-cec3-47e3-ad45-b0fbea01e8f5)